grandadmiral-thrawn/smashDB/README.md

 Recent updates to SMASHER!
 ---------

+UNIT TESTS ARE BEING DEVELOPED!

+SMASHUNIT CONTAINS THE UNIT TESTS!

+THEY ARE NOT COMPLETE YET!

 - V. 0.0.9 : fixed problem in Solar where multiple daily maximum values were generating multiple daily maximum flags; fixed problem in DewPoint where missing dew point maxes on new loggers were causing the whole row to get written as a null.

 - V. 0.0.9 : fixed the DBControl, which was rolling the Date value in a mass update across the table methods, invariably leaving out LYS.
 Now the values are deleted with each cycle, and when a value is not present for the most recent, "now" is taken as the most recent.